RackEmApp/releasenotes/README.md

 ---
 ***Platform** - 1st October 2024*
+ - Fixed issue in setting up Facebook integration
+ - Added new "League Manager" role
+ - Stopped the New Season button being pressed if there is already a draft season

+***Platform** - 1st October 2024*
  - Moved the "Randomize on lockin" feature server side.

 ***Platform** - 30th September 2024*